defcron/games/webgl-game/README.md

 - A ground plane and ambient lighting.
 - Two obstacle cubes positioned in the scene.
 - Basic collision detection so the player cannot pass through the obstacles.
+- Collectible pickups that increase a visible score when collected.

 ## Architecture